Visa Racism?

 How did I get this?
 I am not cursed with an American passport, or with citizenship of a country which feels free to invade other countries for little more reason than to channel government money to the military and military suppliers.

-China notoriously increases the visa price to reflect the perceived quality of the diplomatic relationship between the country whose passport you hold and China.
+China apparently increases the visa price to reflect the perceived quality of the diplomatic relationship between the country whose passport you hold and China.
 Plus, they normally figure that they can squeeze the Septic Tanks for some extra moolah, as many of them seem to be making huge amounts of money from China.

 Unfair rules